kejrak/cdn-crash/README.md

 ## Inventory

-Create or edit **inventory** file in inventory/inventory.yaml base on you network specification and available ip addresses.
+Create or edit **inventory** file in inventory/inventory.yaml base on your network specification.
+**Docker containers** will run as another VMs on your local network derivated form your **master node** interface.

 Inventory in **.ini** format.
 ```